-Successful claims management is a journey of continuous improvement, rather than a final destination.
-Even small tweaks here and there can make a big difference to your claims data collection.
-It’s all about making connections between your systems, your suppliers, your people and your strategies.
+Successful channel sales and distributor claims management is a journey of continuous improvement, rather than a final destination.
+Even small tweaks can make a big difference to your claims data collection.
+It’s all about making connections between systems, suppliers, people and strategies.

 Claims programs collect valuable sell-out data you don’t normally receive.
 When you distribute through multiple levels of a channel, it’s a great way to see what your independent dealers are selling.
 Plus, these additional benefits: